ltrgoddard/thesis/bibl.markdown

 Tomlinson, Charles, 'The Art of Poetry No. 78', interviewed by Willard Spiegelman, *The Paris Review*, 149 (Winter 1998), \<http:\slash \slash www.theparisreview.org\slash interviews\slash 1033\slash the-art-of-poetry-no-78-charles-tomlinson\> [accessed 17 November 2014]

 ---, 'The Middlebrow Muse', *Essays in Criticism*, 7.2 (April 1957), pp. 208--17

+---, *The Necklace* (Swinford: The Fantasy Press, 1955)

+---, *Relations and Contraries: Poems in Pamphlet No. IX* (Adlington: The Hand and Flower Press, 1951)

 Tompkins, Peter and Christopher Bird, *The Secret Life of Plants* (New York: Harper & Row, 1973), p.
 12